youndon/Flares/src/main/kotlin/Atlas Construction/GoF/Into design pattren.md

 ### Inheritance
 Inheritance means that one class acquires the attributes and methods of another class.
 That means, we can create new classes over existing classes.<br/>
-Main purpose of inheritance is to provide the reusability of code.
+KotlinTest purpose of inheritance is to provide the reusability of code.
 So, a class has to write only the unique attributes and methods.
 Rest of the common attributes and methods can be extended from the another class.<br/>
 Here, two new terms come up.
 Parent class and child class.
 - <b>Parent Class:</b> This the class whose attributes and methods will be using by child class.
 - <b>Child Class:</b> This is class that extends the features of parent class.